 - The procedures for quality assurance are sound. - The programme is well-designed and coherent, with clear aims and objectives which reflect the four purposes of higher education of the Council of Europe. - The semester structure is clearly outlined ensuring smooth transitions.
 Students follow mandatory courses and can choose from a small range of elective courses.
-The dissertation is an optional component. - Course content is monitored internally and externally. - Public information about the programme is clearly presented and available (though see below). - The programme's information is effectively managed.
+There is no option to write a dissertation. - Course content is monitored internally and externally. - Public information about the programme is clearly presented and available (though see below). - The programme's information is effectively managed.